We are accessible

 Make your home computer easier to use as well.
 Ability Net’s My Computer My Way website shows you how to adapt your keyboard, mouse, Windows, Internet, and favourite applications to suit your needs.

-If you're planning to attend a meeting or program in the Welsh Hall, you may choose to take advantage of our listening assistance technology—hearing loops for those with hearing aids and headsets for those without.
+If you’re planning to attend a meeting or program in the Welsh Hall, you may choose to take advantage of our listening assistance technology—hearing loops for those with hearing aids and headsets for those without hearing aids.

 The icons on the BrowseAloud toolbar each represent a different feature:

-Screen Mask - applies a colour filter to your screen leaving a letter box or a ruler setting, helping you focus on the section you are reading
+- Screen Mask: applies a colour filter to your screen leaving a letter box or a ruler setting breading window clear, helping you focus on the section you are reading

-Help - provides more informatoin on each feature
+- Help: provides more information on each feature

-Our collection of Large Print books is regularly updated to include the most current, acclaimed and talked about books in all genres of fiction and nonfiction including mysteries, romances and westerns.
+Our collection of Large Print books is regularly updated to include the most current, acclaimed and talked about books in all genres of fiction and nonfiction including mysteries, romances, and biographies.

-We're here to help you find a great read in any edition that suits you—just visit or phone the Information Desk at 604-925-7403.
+We’re here to help you find a great read in any format that suits you—just visit or call the Information Desk at 604.925.7403.